tosdr/tosback-versions/hCaptcha/Privacy Policy.md

 For the categories of personal information we have collected from you in the preceding 12 months, please see the "Information We Collect" section above.
 We collect this information for the business and commercial purposes described in the "How We Use Personal Information" section above.
 In the preceding 12 months, we have shared the following categories of information with third parties for a business purpose:

-‍

 Category of Personal Information

-Examples of Personal Information Shared

-Categories of Third-Party Recipients

 Identifiers.

-A real name, unique personal identifier, online identifier, Internet Protocol address, email address, account name, or other similar identifiers.

-Service Providers

 Personal information categories listed in the California Customer Records statute (Cal.
 Civ.
 Code § 1798.80(e)).

+Commercial information.

+Internet or other electronic network activity.

+Examples of Personal Information Shared

+A real name, unique personal identifier, online identifier, Internet Protocol address, email address, account name, or other similar identifiers.

 A name, credit card number, debit card number, or any other financial information.

-Service Providers

-Commercial information.

 Records of products or services purchased, obtained, or considered.

+Browsing history, information on a consumer's interaction with an internet website, application, or advertisement.

+Categories of Third-Party Recipients

 Service Providers

-Internet or other electronic network activity.

-Browsing history, information on a consumer's interaction with an internet website, application, or advertisement.
+Service Providers

+Service Providers

 Service Providers

 Note: Fraud risk associated with an individual IP address may be shared with an Integrator upon request.

 The Company does not "sell" (as this term is defined in the CCPA) the personal information we collect.
 Please refer to the "Third Party Analytics and Tracking Technologies" section above for more information regarding the types of third-party cookies, if any, that we use.